Gasmasks in demand as Israel tracks Syria chemical arms

 Israel is technically at war with Syria and occupies the Golan Heights.
 While they have not traded blows in three decades, the Assad government's disclosure suggested there would be no holds barred if its survival were to be threatened by foreign forces.

-Underpinning Israel's concerns are holes in its homefront defenses exposed during the 2006 Lebanon war by Hezbollah rockets.
+Underpinning Israel's concerns are holes in its homefront defences exposed during the 2006 Lebanon war by Hezbollah rockets.
 Those rockets are dwarfed by Syria's Scud missiles.

 Since being hit by Iraqi Scuds during the 1991 Gulf war, Israel has required new homes be built with dual-use fortified rooms that can be sealed off as bomb shelters.
 But around a fifth of citizens still lack these or a public shelter in reach.